The Benefits of Group-Based NDIS Supports vs. 1:1 Support

 - 3 min read

 The honest answer is that there is no one-size-fits-all approach.
-Both group-based NDIS supports and 1:1 support offer valuable benefits.
-The right choice depends on the individual, their goals, their confidence levels, and what stage they are at socially and emotionally.
+Both options offer real value.
+The right choice depends on the individual, their goals, their confidence levels, and where they are at socially and emotionally right now.

 Want to build friendships and social confidence